 14. Attend to your immediate responsibilities, leave the teaching to us.

-If you need our help on a certain rule or special education laws, we can help you with that, we don’t expect you to know everything, there are more pressing issues you need to attend to.
+If you need our help on a particular DepEd Order or special education laws, we can help you with that; we don’t expect you to know everything, there are more pressing issues you need to attend to.

-15. Enforce discipline to those who violated rules, generalizing sanctions disregards the good work of certain teachers.
+15. Enforce discipline to those who violated rules, generalizing sanctions disregards the excellent work of individual teachers.

-The actions of one person doesn’t reflect to that of the group, weed out those who needs to be punished and give recognition where it is due.
+The actions of one person don’t reflect that of the group, weed out those who need to be punished and give recognition where it is due.

 Otherwise, if you boss around, we would feel intimidated.